mike-rogers/ti-launchpad-playground/README.md

 I'm attempting to write this code in a TDD fashion.
 If you're unfamiliar with embedded TDD (or are otherwise curious about it), I cannot recommend [Test Driven Development for Embedded C](http://pragprog.com/book/jgade/test-driven-development-for-embedded-c) by James W. Grenning highly enough.
 Some of the tools he used in that book have evolved slightly, but the theory is very sound.

-The tool I'm getting the most use out of is [Ceedling](http://throwtheswitch.org/white-papers/ceedling-intro.html), which is a Rake-based build/test/generating system for embedded C projects.
-Under the hood, Ceedling makes use of:

-* [Unity](http://throwtheswitch.org/white-papers/unity-intro.html), a unit testing framework in C
-* [CMock](http://throwtheswitch.org/white-papers/cmock-intro.html), a mocking framework in C
-* [CException](http://throwtheswitch.org/white-papers/cexception-intro.html), a framework for simple exception handling in C

-[Ceedling](https://github.com/ThrowTheSwitch/Ceedling) ties all of these frameworks together in a neat, beautiful package.

 Additionally the comments are done in the style of [Doxygen](http://www.stack.nl/~dimitri/doxygen/), so if you have it installed you can invoke it with:

     doxygen doxygen.config